MUSIC

 It is the intention of the music department, through its curricula to:

-5. To ensure access to high-quality 1-to-1 instrumental tuition and that that those in financial need are, where appropriate, given the same access to instrumental tuition as other members of the School community, for example, by use of the Pupil Premium Fund, where appropriate.
+5. To ensure access to high-quality 1-to-1 instrumental tuition and that that those in financial need are, where appropriate, given the same access to instrumental tuition as other members of the school community, for example, by use of the Pupil Premium Fund, where appropriate.

 6. To actively promote, where relevant and appropriate, the use of music from the Christian Church to enhance learning opportunities, remembering the words of St. Augustine of Hippo “He who sings prays twice”.